Aaron-24DucAnh24/Petopia-Backend/README.md

 > Now program is running at <<<https://127.0.0.1:8888>>> and <<<http://127.0.0.1:9999>>> on your local machine.

+### Protential improvements

+- At the momment, the recognition feature only works on Window machines.

 ### Tech stack

 - ASP.NET Core 7.0